Sion Bebb

 Sion Emrys Bebb (born 3 October 1968) is a Welsh professional golfer.

+Early life

 Bebb was born in Church Village, Mid Glamorgan, and is the son of former Welsh international rugby player Dewi Bebb.

+Professional career

-He turned professional in 1986 and worked for many years as a club professional before forging a tournament career.
+In 1986, Bebb turned professional.
+He worked for many years as a club professional before forging a tournament career.
 He has struggled to establish himself on the top level European Tour and has visited qualifying school many times, successfully regaining his card in 2006 and 2007.

 Bebb first gained his card on the European Tour through the 2006 qualifying school, having spent many years on the second-tier Challenge Tour.
-He had claimed his first win at that level earlier in 2006, at the Ryder Cup Wales Challenge, the week after his wife had given birth to their second child.
+He claimed his first win at the 2006 Ryder Cup Wales Challenge.

+Personal life

+In 2006, his wife gave birth to their second child.